Dereklee0312/omg_challenge2018_submission_code/speech/README.md

 ### training

 The script build_model_rnn_seq.py first normalizes the input data in order to obtain a dataset with mean equal to 0 and standard deviation equal to 1.
 Then, it trains the RNN-based model and saves the best one with respect to the lowest validation loss.

+# Note
+Requires installing ffmpeg for unix systems.

+first run the mp4_to_wav.sh script to generate the wav files